uhctf/uhctf.be/content/practical.md

 title = "Practical"
 +++

-**WARNING!** *Still under development.
-Things will change.*

 # Who can participate?

-- Any (PhD) student, staff member or professor in Computer Science of Hasselt University
+- Any student, PhD Student, staff member or professor in Computer Science of Hasselt University
-- Any student in Industrial Engineering: Computer Science departments of Hasselt University
+- Any student in the Industrial Engineering: Computer Science department of Hasselt University

 # When?
 Where?

-*TBD*
+Fitlink @ UHasselt Campus Diepenbeek

+May 17th 2023, 12:00 - 20:00

+We will take care of catering.
+Drinks and dinner will be available.

+Thanks to our sponsor, this event is free for you to join.

 # Teams

 You participate in teams.
 Teams must have 3 or 4 members, but you can freely mix between years/fields of study.
 You will participate in the highest category of your team members.

-# Warmup challenges

-These challenges are easier examples of what you can expect during the CTF.

-*Coming soon*

 # What do you need?